South Korea-EU - trade in goods

 - In 2016, South Korea was the sixth largest exporter and importer of goods in the world with a share of 4.0 % of world exports and a share of 3.2 % of world imports.

-- In 2016, among the EU's trading partners, South Korea was the ninth largest partner for exports and the eighth largest partner for imports.
+- In 2017, among the EU's trading partners, South Korea was the eighth largest partner for both exports and imports.